INGREDIENTS

 Wattleseed cracker

-1. Line a perforated Baking tray with baking paper.
+- Line a perforated baking tray with baking paper.

-2. Place oats, butter, salt and water into a medium saucepan and heat on Induction setting 7.
-Stir frequently for approximately 10 -12 minutes until thick.
+- Place the oats, butter, salt and water into a medium saucepan and heat on medium-high heat, induction setting 7.
+Stir frequently for approximately 10-12 minutes until thick.

-4. Place the tray on Shelf position 1 and bake for 45-50 minutes or until the cracker is crisp
+- Place the tray into the oven on shelf level 1 and bake for 45-50 minutes, or until the cracker is crisp.

-1. Combine mayonnaise, pepper, parsley and a pinch of salt.
+- Combine the mayonnaise, pepper, parsley and a pinch of salt.

-2. Finely dice the kangaroo and mix well with the mayonnaise.
-Taste for seasoning.
+- Finely dice the kangaroo and mix well with the mayonnaise.
+Season to taste.

 To serve

-1. Break the cracker into random shards.
-Top with a large teaspoon of kangaroo and spread
+- Break the cracker into random shards.
+Top with a large teaspoon of kangaroo tartare and spread slightly to flatten.

-2. Cover with herbs and flowers and sprinkle with finger lime and wattleseed.
+- Cover with herbs and flowers and sprinkle with finger lime powder and wattleseed.

 APPLIANCE / FUNCTION